-□ If you are asking for a standard appeal, submit your standard appeal in writing.
-Chas contact information. apter 2 □ If you are asking for a fast appeal, make your appeal in writing or call us.
-Chapter 2 contact information. has □You must make your appeal request within 60 calendar days from the date on the value notice we sent to tell you our answer on the coverage decision.
-If you miss this deadline have a good reason for missing it, explain the reason your appeal is late when you make appeal.
+☐ If you are asking for a standard appeal, submit your standard appeal in writing.
+Chapter has contact information. r 2 □ If you are asking for a fast appeal, make your appeal in writing or call us.
+Chapter 2 has contact information. □You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
+If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make yo appeal.
 We may give you more time to make your appeal.
-Examples of good cause make a serious illness that prevented you from contacting us or if we provided you with incontacting incomplete information about the deadline for requesting an appeal. e and ke your ly include
+Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect incomplete information about the deadline for requesting an appeal. d ur lude